morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 	import hla.rti as rti
 	import hla.omt as fom

 These lines import the HLA python modules.
-They are installed by the pyHLA library.
+They are provided by the pyHLA library.

 .. code-block:: python

 	MorseVector = fom.HLAfixedArray("MorseVector", fom.HLAfloat32LE, 3)

-This line define the vector type used for MORSE robots position and orientation.
+This line defines the vector type used for MORSE robots' position and orientation.

 .. code-block:: python